deltatre-webplu/deltatre.http.helpers/README.md

 ```

 ### Exception handling
 All the exceptions thrown by the library derives from the `JsonApiRequestException` base class.
-So if you don't need to differentiate
+So, if you don't need to differentiate
-your exception handling strategy you can simply catch the `JsonApiRequestException` exception type:
+your exception handling strategy, you can simply catch the `JsonApiRequestException` exception type.

+Here is an example:

 ```C#
 try